almson/almson-refcount/README.md

 # Leak detection

 The `ResourceLeakDetector` class manages the leak detection mechanism.
 It has several options, primarily `level`.
 Currently, these need to be set as JDK options.
 To enable the highest level of leak detection, pass `java -DleakDetection.level=DEBUG` when launching your application.
-The default level is `LIGHT`.
+The default level is `FULL`.

 The available levels are: